UK Contractors Future

 So, anyone taking those contracts, even if the contractor is outside IR35, will still have to pay the IR35 tax.

-This has caused chaos in the public sector with many contractors leaving the public sector than take the huge drop in income.
+This has caused chaos in the public sector with many contractors leaving the public sector rather than take the huge drop in income.

 UK Contractors Future – IR35 Changes in Private Sector